 “Today is bad for me, but on Wednesday I am available”.
 Most unplanned things can and should be postponed.
 This is beneficial for other reasons, too.
 The person requiring us in some appointment has more time to think.
 New insights or information may make the appointment obsolete.
 Everybody wins.

-People tend to show off their super full calendars.
+People tend to show off with their super full calendars.
 Let’s stop this insanity.
 The fewer meetings the better.

 We help team members progress.